Keith Giffen: Artwork

 When he returned to comics after a hiatus, his style was more precise and reminiscent of George Pérez and Jim Starlin, and helped make Legion of Super-Heroes DC's second most popular comic after Pérez's New Teen Titans.
 It was his work on the Legion that rocketed him to comic book artist fame.
 He peppered his artwork with in-jokes such as upside down Superman logos, hidden Marvel characters, eyeball creatures, and scrawled humorous messages on signs in the background of his panels in the alternate futuristic alphabet Interlac.

 As Giffen's style loosened up, he found himself drawn to the work of José Muñoz (see Controversy).
 Soon thereafter he developed a scratchier, more impressionistic style, using a highly stylized method of drawing directly with ink, on titles such as Trencher, Lobo Infanticide and Images Of Shadowhawk.

 After his lengthy sabbatical from comics work, Giffen returned with a style influenced by his Justice League artist Kevin Maguire that was midway between the tight, controlled pencils of his early Legion days and the freer but less anatomically realistic style he had later adopted.

 Writing

 For many years, Giffen plotted and did the panel-to-panel break-downs for stories he drew, but did not write the final script.
 He relied on others such as Robert Loren Fleming and Tom and Mary Bierbaum to supply captions and dialogue, even when he was the main creative force behind the book.
 He co-wrote the Freak Force series with Erik Larsen and co-wrote two SuperPatriot mini-series.
-Beginning with Trencher, Giffen started writing comics fully by himself, although he still collaborates when the project calls for it.
+Beginning with Trencher, Giffen started writing comics fully by himself, although he still collaborated when the project called for it.